ayushjha-29/resonance-backend/README.md

 # Resonance

-Resonance is a Spotify-inspired music streaming backend built with Spring Boot.
-The project focuses on building a secure, scalable REST API while following clean architecture and modern backend development practices.
+Resonance is a music catalog REST API built with Spring Boot.
+The project focuses on building a secure, scalable backend for managing music metadata such as artists, albums, songs, and genres, while following clean architecture and modern backend development practices.

 ---